Monday, June 29, 2009

 I went out on a limb and got a twist cone.
 I swear, next time I will try a shake or sundae.

-ger and asked what made it a country burger?
+Richie got a country burger and asked what made it a country burger?
 They said, I don't

-?
+know, it's made in the country?
 We think it's because it has thicker patties and cheese sauce.
 I think the cheese sauce made Richie's day.

 The fries were okay and the Mountain Dew tasted funky.
 In conclusion, would recommend the food but not the atmosphere. yeesh.